verana-labs/verifiable-trust-spec/spec.md

 - [VS-REQ-2] A [[ref: VS]] DID Document MUST present (linked-vp) a DT Service Essential Credential that conforms to [DT-EC-SERVICE].
 - [VS-REQ-3] If the issuer of the DT Service Essential Credential of [VS-REQ-2] is the [[ref: DID]] of this service, service DID Document MUST present a credential that conforms to [DT-EC-ORG] or (exclusive) a [DT-EC-PERSON].
 - [VS-REQ-4] If the issuer of the DT Service Credential of [VS-REQ-2] is not the [[ref: DID]] of this service, issuer service MUST be a [VS-REQ] [[ref: VS]] that conforms to [VS-REQ-3].
-- [VS-REQ-5] A compliant [[ref: VS]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify VS Json Schema Credentials, Json Schema hashes, use the Decentralized Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.
+- [VS-REQ-5] A compliant [[ref: VS]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify VS Json Schema Credentials, Json Schema hashes, use the Verifiable Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 ::: note
 In other words, to be a VS, a service MUST identify itself directly by presenting an Organization or a Person Essential Credential, or the issuer of its Service Essential Credential MUST identify itself by presenting an Organization or a Person Essential Credential.